Google Expeditions is a great app for engaging students and broadening their horizons.

 The app is marketed in conjunction with Google Cardboard and Android phones.
-This is fine but it involves lots of moving pieces.
+This is fine but involves lots of moving pieces.
 The cardboards need to be cleaned frequently, especially during cold and flu season.
 Additionally, a complete Google Expeditions set for ten students costs $3,999.

 The good news is that you can probably lead your students on a Google Expedition tomorrow.
-And you can do it for free with equipment your school has if it has any functioning iPads.
+And you can do it for free with equipment your school owns if it has any functioning iPads.
 Google Expeditions runs on iPads in a “window mode” that gives students a 360 view.
 Having tried this with students, I can attest, they love it.
 Sure, the cardboard viewers are more encompassing, but no student has complained about not using a viewer.

 A Brief Technical Note